AlomerovicKarim47/TodoKalendar/README.md

 # TodoKalendar (https://todokalendar.onrender.com)
 Project for a subject called Human-Computer Interaction

 ## How to run locally

-##Or
-1) Make sure you have mysql installed and within it a user account with root/root username/password
+1) Make sure you have postgresql installed and within it a user account with root/root username/password

 2) RUN BACKEND: